-Each Friday, from April 17 through June 26, ABF Career Alliance is hosting conversations with valued members of our Career Alliance community.
-See guest and conversation topic for Friday, May 29, below.
+Each Friday, ABF Career Alliance is hosting conversations with valued members of our Career Alliance community.
+See guest and conversation topic for Friday, September 25, below.

 Three Questions and Three Take-aways Each Week

 We are asking each guest three questions about their work, and framing three takeaways that you can apply to your career now.
 Events will be available live through Zoom at 3 p.m.
-PDT each Friday, lasting approximately 30 minutes, and will then be available for replay across our social media channels after that.
+PDT each Friday, lasting approximately 30-45 minutes, and will then be available for replay across our social media channels and the ABF Career Alliance site after that.
 (Note: If you’ve already registered for one Net Effect, you are registered for all future Net Effects!)

 Conversations that Connect and Inspire!